 - State of research: What is the current state of research on your topic?

-- Theory: Which theories will you possibly refer to?
+- Theory: Which theories might you refer to?

 - Approach/method: How will you proceed to answer your question or solve the problem?